-From Chef Sean MacAlpine, City Table’s inspired, ever-changing menus feature signature dishes like housemade potato chips, a cheese plate with honey from the Lenox’s rooftop beehive, chopped salad, the house burger, lobster roll, steak frites, and miso glazed black bass.
-Our brunch specialties include duck confit hash, bananas foster croissant French toast, and biscuits and gravy.
+From Chef Sean MacAlpine, City Table’s inspired, ever-changing menus feature signature dishes like housemade potato chips, a cheese plate with honey from the Lenox’s rooftop beehive, chopped salad, the house burger, lobster roll, steak frites, and trout stuffed with baby shrimp.
+Our brunch specialties include duck confit hash, croissant French toast, and biscuits and gravy.